Hacker-Code-J/MyObsidianNote/BAEKJOON/Setup.md

 Time is still running out.
 Use all kinds of advanced mathematics and algorithmic theories to optimize the speed to be very extreme without breaking through logic.

+You are the best rust professional developer.
+Write the following c-code very well with a very efficient and trust-appropriate code that doesn't wade through logic.

 - 1. PS Number Theory Guide - Further Insights into Multiplicative Functions"
 2. "PS Number Theory Guide - Efficiently Counting Prime Numbers"
 3. "PS Number Theory Guide - Applications of the Euclidean Algorithm"